linesdmoller/cds_vis_line/assignment3/README.md

 ## DISCUSSION OF RESULTS:
 The output of this project is;

-A txt file containing the classification report (see [Link](https://github.com/linesdmoller/cds_vis_line/blob/main/assignment3/out/cl_report.txt)).
+- A txt file containing the classification report (see [Link](https://github.com/linesdmoller/cds_vis_line/blob/main/assignment3/out/cl_report.txt)).
-A png file containg the history plot from the training session (see [Link](https://github.com/linesdmoller/cds_vis_line/blob/main/assignment3/out/his_plt.png))
+- A png file containg the history plot from the training session (see [Link](https://github.com/linesdmoller/cds_vis_line/blob/main/assignment3/out/his_plt.png))

+According to the classification report, the model has an f1 score around 0.52, which means that the model performs predictions with 52% accuracy.
+This is okay for a model of a relatively small complexity.
+According to the classification report, the top 4 classes that the model is best at predicting are;

+1. 'ship'
+2. 'frog'
+3. 'airplane'
+4. 'horse'